betech-ai/be-api-boilerplate/README.md

-# Be.Rich API
+# be.tech API boilerplate

-Be.Rich backend APIs for mobile and web clients.
+Be.tech backend APIs for mobile and web clients.
 It uses Node.js with TypeScript with DDD as architectural approach.

 - Our main web framework is `Nestjs` and various dependencies from the Nestjs ecosystem.
 - To store data we use the `PostgreSQL` database and Prisma as ORM.